Readless

 AppBest ForPricePlatformsKey Feature

-InstapaperSpeed readingFree / $60/yrAll platformsClean interface
+InstapaperSpeed readingFree / $59.99/yrAll platformsClean interface

-Readwise ReaderPower readers$120/yrAll platformsAI + highlights
+Readwise ReaderPower readers~$120/yrAll platformsAI + highlights

-MatteriOS users, listeningFree / $80/yriOS, WebHuman-like TTS
+MatteriOS users, listeningFree / ~$60/yriOS, WebHuman-like TTS

 GoodLinksOne-time purchase$9.99 one-timeiOS, macOSNo account needed